-Having established that Memulator matches its internal simulation timings, we compare application run times over the Memulator vs. over real disks, using the validated DiskSim models of those disks.
-Our results are shown in Table 5.1.
-Run times with the Memulator are very close to those with the corresponding real disk.
-Although these very close matches are comforting, it is important to remember that the Memulator's main responsibility is ensuring fidelity to the model's timing.
+Having established in Section 5.3 that the Memulator matches its internal simulation timings, we compare application run times using the Memulator vs. using real disks.
+The results are shown in Table 4.
+In this experiment, we see the advantage of using remote emulation rather than local emulation.
+Interactions between the "real" application/OS activity and local emulation activity cause the benchmark runtime to be off by 5%.
+With remote emulation, on the other hand, benchmark performance is almost identical (within 0.14%) whether using the disk or the Memulator.
+Although the close match for remote emulation is comforting, it is important to remember that the Memulator's main responsibility is to ensure fidelity to the model's timing.
 It is the responsibility of the model's creator to ensure fidelity to the modeled device.

-6 Memulator-enabled Experiments
+6 Memulator-enabled experiments

 This section illustrates the power of timing-accurate storage emulation by describing experiments made possible by the Memulator.
-These experiments fall into three categories: experiments with firmware modifications, experiments with futuristic devices, and experiments with new storage interfaces.
+These experiments fall into three categories: experiments with modified disks, experiments with futuristic devices, and experiments with storage interface extensions.